LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 **[Model documentation]**

 A predictive model is a complex object that can evolve over time.
-Tracing the stages of its development and evolution allows one to create a form of **genalogy**, which is a prerequisite for **reproducing or auditing** a model.
+Tracing the stages of its development and evolution allows one to create a form of **genealogy**, which is a prerequisite for **reproducing or auditing** a model.
 Furthermore, using automatic systems based on models whose rules have been "learned" (and not defined and formalised) questions the way organisations operate.
 It seems essential to guarantee a clear chain of responsibility, of natural or legal persons, for each model.

 [_[⇧ back to the list of sections](#evaluation-framework-to-assess-the-maturity-of-an-organisation)_]
 [_[⇩ next section](#section-5---using-models-responsibly-and-in-confidence)_]